How old do dogs get?

 Unfortunately, just like people, dogs are susceptible to a degenerative disease linked to aging similar to Alzheimer’s in humans.
 It is known as Cognitive Dysfunction, but unlike humans, signs of our pet’s mental decline tend to go unnoticed until the condition is too far advanced to intervene.
 Studies have shown that 40 percent of dogs at age 15 have at least 1 symptom indicating this disease.
 Researchers also estimate that the prevalence of cognitive dysfunction in geriatric dogs is as high as 68 percent.
 For their feline counterparts, it is estimated that a third of all cats between 11 and 14 years of age have related cognitive decline.
 That number increases to 50 percent for cats 15 years and older.

-Managing The Aging Process
+Managing The Aging Process with Good Nutrition

 Fortunately, there are many things pet parents can do to help maintain good mental function for as long as possible, and delay the onset and progression of cognitive decline.
-As with all holistic philosophy, prevention is the best medicine.
+As with all holistic philosophies, prevention is the best medicine.

 The foundation for good health and vitality for pets of any age is a nutritionally balanced, species-appropriate diet.
 It must include omega-3 essential fats, which are very important for cognitive health.
 Furthermore, aging pets need a low-stress metabolic diet.
 Foods that generate the least amount of stress are whole, raw, unprocessed, and in their natural form.
 Medium-chain triglycerides have also been shown to improve energy metabolism.
-Coconut oil, like that found in the Steve’s formula, is a rich source of medium chain triglycerides.
+Coconut oil, like that found in the Steve’s formula, is a rich source of medium-chain triglycerides.

 Another important factor in preventing cognitive dysfunction is keeping a pet’s body and mind active.
 Regular exercise, (swimming is a great low-impact exercise) mental stimulation, keeping them engaged with such things as puzzles, treat-release toys, or even teaching them some new tricks that you might be teaching your younger dogs can all contribute to keeping their minds healthy.
 Make sure they have the opportunity to socialize with other pets and people, and be creative with ways to enrich their environment.
-Many times pet parents will get their aging dog a sibling to help create the social environment and increase activity.
+Many times pet parents will get their aging dog a sibling to help create a social environment and increase activity.

 Some supplements can be a safe and effective way to stall or improve mental decline.
 SAMe (s-adenosylmethionine) can be found in many products such as Denamarin (Nutramax) and can help keep your canine’s mind sharp.
 Resveratrol (Japanese Knotweed) can protect against free radical damage.
 These and other nutritional supplements can inhibit age-related cognitive deficits.
 Always consult with an integrative or holistic veterinarian for proper dosing guidance.